undus5/undus/content/posts/archlinux-install-luks-btrfs-systemd-boot.md

     amd-ucode neovim
 ```

-`"-K"` means to initialize an empty pacman keyring in the target, so only adding it at first running.\
+`-K` means to initialize an empty pacman keyring in the target, so only adding it at first running.\
 Ref: [pacstrap(8)](https://man.archlinux.org/man/pacstrap.8)

 The latest kernel sometimes may cause annoying bugs like [this](https://github.com/systemd/systemd/issues/33083),